 Below is a partial list of banks in Longview.
 We are not recommending any particular bank.
 You can check the local phone book or online for other banking options.

 4006 Estes Parkway

 300 East Whaley Street

-Credit Balance refunds will be processed via the students’ Higher One Refund Card.
-Students will receive their Higher One Refund Card in their CPO boxes shortly after arriving on campus.
+Credit Balance refunds will be processed via the students’ refunding card, the My One Card.
+Students will receive their My One Card in their CPO boxes shortly after arriving on campus.
 After receiving the card, they will activate the card and select a preference for receiving their funds.
 Credit balance refunds will not be disbursed until the financial aid has actually been received and posted to the student’s account.
 Student will receive an email notification when their aid funds have posted to their student account.
 To learn more about the Higher One Card, please visit MyOneMoney.com.